Compatibility between Stability and Strategy-Proofness: A Single-Peaked Preferences Investigation: Introduction

 \section{Introduction}

-This paper deals with the \textit{marriage problem} \citep{gale1962college}, a well-known two-sided one-to-one matching market.
-In this market, there are two disjoint sets of agents, men and women (of equal number).
-Each agent on one side of the market has a strict preference over the agents on the other side, and a matching between men and women is selected based on the agents' preferences.
+The theory of two-sided matching markets is highly relevant to the design of many real-world institutions, such as assigning graduates to residency programs, students to colleges, or workers to firms.
+Such markets consist of two groups of agents, with each agent on one side having a (strict) preference over the agents on the other side.
+A matching is selected based on the agents' preferences, where each agent is matched with a subset of agents on the other side in a way such that if an agent is in another agent's match, then the second agent must be in the first agent's match.
+Although not all two-sided matching markets can be described precisely in these terms, the model we analyze is simple yet meaningful enough to serve as a starting point for exploration in many cases.

-\textit{Stability} \citep{gale1962college} has been considered the main property to be satisfied by any sensible matching.\footnote{In real-world applications, empirical studies have shown that stable mechanisms often succeed whereas unstable ones often fail.
-For a summary of this evidence, see \citet{roth2002economist}.} A matching is stable if there is no pair of agents who prefer being matched to each other to accepting the current matching. \citet{gale1962college} provide an algorithm called \textit{deferred acceptance (DA) algorithm} that produces a stable matching at every preference profile.
+In such markets, \textit{stability} \citep{gale1962college} has been considered a desirable property to be satisfied by any matching.\footnote{In real-world applications, empirical studies have shown that stable mechanisms often succeed, while unstable ones fail.
+See \citet{roth2002economist} for a summary of this evidence.} A matching is stable if no pair of agents -- one on each side -- would rather be matched to each other than to one of their current matches.
+Apart from stability, it is also crucial to ensure that the incentives are aligned when participating agents are strategic.
+The standard notion of \textit{strategy-proofness} requires truth-telling as a dominant strategy for every agent.
+Unfortunately, achieving stability and strategy-proofness simultaneously is impossible when the agents' preferences are unrestricted (see, for example, \citet{roth1982economics}).

-Apart from stability, \textit{strategy-proofness} is another important desideratum for a matching rule.
-A matching rule is strategy-proof if truthful revelation of preferences is a weakly dominant strategy for every agent. \citet{roth1982economics} shows that on the unrestricted domain, no stable matching rule is strategy-proof.
-Later, \citet{alcalde1994top} introduce the notion of the \textit{top dominance (TD)} property, and show that the men-proposing DA rule is strategy-proof whenever the sets of admissible preferences for women satisfy the TD property.\footnote{\citet{alcalde1994top} work in a setting with outside options (the choice of remaining unmatched), and with arbitrary values of the number of men and the number of women.}